-General fixed assets are defined as non-expendable personal property having a physical existence, a useful life of more than five years and an acquisition cost of \$5,000 or more per unit.
+General Fixed Assets (continued) - General fixed assets are defined as non-expendable personal property having a physical existence, a useful life of more than five years and an acquisition cost of \$5,000 or more per unit.
 Public domain ("infrastructure") general fixed assets consisting of certain improvements other than buildings, such as roads, bridges, curbs and gutters, streets and sidewalks, and drainage systems, are not capitalized.

 General Fixed Assets that have been acquired and are utilized in a governmental fund operation are accounted for in a separate General Fixed Assets Fund rather than in a governmental fund.
-No depreciation has been provided on general fixed assets or reported in the financial statements (Exhibit D).
+No depreciation has been provided on general fixed assets or reported in the financial statements.
 Fixed assets acquired through grants in aid or contributed capital has not been accounted for separately.
 GAAP requires the recording of infrastructure assets and requires capital assets be depreciated over their estimated useful life unless they are either inexhaustible or are infrastructure assets reported using the modified approach.

-Cash and Investments - New Jersey municipal units are required by N.J.S.A.
+Cash and Investments - New Jersey governmental units are required by N.J.S.A.
 40A:5-14, to deposit public funds in a bank or trust company having its place of business in the State of New Jersey, and organized under the laws of the United States or of the State of New Jersey or the New Jersey Cash Management Fund.
 N.J.S.A.
 40A:5-15.1 provides a list of securities which may be purchased by New Jersey municipal units.

-The cash management plan was not adopted by the City.
-The Governmental Unit Deposit Protection Act ("GUDPA") was enacted in 1970 to protect governmental units from a loss of funds on deposit with a failed banking institution in New Jersey.
+The cash management plan adopted by the City requires it to deposit funds in public depositories protected from loss under the provisions of the Governmental Unit Deposit Protection Act ("GUDPA").
+GUDPA was enacted in 1970 to protect governmental units from a loss of funds on deposit with a failed banking institution in New Jersey.
 N.J.S.A.17:9-42 requires government units to deposit public funds only in public depositories located in New Jersey, where the funds are secured in accordance with the Act.

 Public funds are defined as the funds of any governmental unit.
 Public depositories include banks (both State and national banks), savings and loan institutions and savings banks, the deposits of which are federally insured.
 All public depositories pledge collateral, having a market value of five percent of the average daily balance of collected public funds, to secure the deposits of governmental units.
-If a public depository fails, the collateral it has pledged, plus the collateral of all other public depositories in the collateral pool, is available to pay the full amount of their deposits to the governmental units.
+If a public depositories in the collateral it has pledged, plus the collateral of all other public depositories in the collateral pool, is available to pay the full amount of their deposits to the governmental units.